nguyenvuongnamhuy/graphql/README.md

 # Core Concepts

+## Schema Definition

+- Managing data structures in separate .graphql or .gql files

 ## Query

-- Request data from server
+- Fetch data from server
 - Analogous to the HTTP GET method in REST

 ```bash